FilipKmn/filipkmn.github.io/about.md

 **[Rendered Text](http://renderedtext.com/)** — _Marketing and Analytics [and more]_

 Making [Semaphore](https://semaphoreci.com) happen and helping software development teams move faster through development thanks to our product — a hosted continuous integration and delivery service.
-With over thousand customers including the likes of Intel, eBay, 500px Semaphore is making a real bang in the development community.
+With over a thousand customers, including the likes of Intel, eBay, 500px, Semaphore is making a real bang in the development community.

-Semaphore was and is my most favorite product.
+Semaphore was and is my favorite product.
 I've worked day and night on developing Semaphore — always with a big smile.
-From finding ways how to grow the user base to organizing tech events.
+From finding ways to grow the user base to organizing tech events.

 Semaphore holds a special place in my heart and as a product best represents me as a professional product person.